dantesadeghi/sample-startup-landing-page/README.md

 # sample-startup-landing-page
-This repository hold my first functional website.
+This repository holds my first functional website.
 It's a sample Startup Landing Page that I created for fun!